 While your friend clearly has the access to obtain and provide relatively accurate information regarding the security situation in the Bekaa Valley, his information only comes from the one source to which he has access.
 Your friend runs the risk of going “native,” and becoming too reliant on that one source.
 While it is undoubtedly a valuable one, his reference and adherence to the single source of the Lebanese security forces is one that must be taken into account.

 This holds true especially if it conflicts with information provided firsthand by members involved in the incident, and obtained by qualified professionals who have gathered such information previously in their lengthy careers.
 Use all sources: do not refute that which comes from a better source, even when it conflicts with your prized single source.
 Do not go native.

 4. People flat-out ignore the truth.

 When a decision-maker provides a weak and transparent excuse as to why he knowingly authorized the travel of his personnel to a specific location that is being actively targeted by terrorists (something he was aware of), he knowingly places the lives of his personnel at risk.
-He completely disregards all of the hard work that was performed in order to provide the intelligence to him, and in a timely and accurate manner to boot.
+He completely disregards all of the hard work that was performed in order to provide the intelligence to him in a timely and accurate manner to boot.

 Intelligence is not contrived.
 It is a dynamic product and continuous effort.
-Listen to what Intelligence is saying.
+Listen to what intelligence is saying.
 Do not disregard it or claim ignorance of it after it has been provided to you.
 Use it as the tool it is designed to be.